Area Weather Summary

 Temperature is also an important climatic variable to watch.
 Temperature is an indicator of estimated plant growth and animal feed intake, as well as nutrient losses from applied manure via ammonia volatilization (occurs when temperatures are high) and irrigation needs.
 The precipitation graph shown outlines the typical temperature pattern for a given year.
 Tracking temperature trends will help you better target manure applications to minimize ammonia losses from fields (apply during cooler periods), and more accurately predict when you will need to apply irrigation water throughout the year.

 Additional climatic data that is helpful to observe includes: wind direction, which is important to consider during manure application events to avoid blowing odorants to surrounding neighbors and manure droplets into surrounding ditches and water bodies; and wind speed, which if too high, will waste manure nutrients with wind dispersion and volatilization from the soil surface.

-Refer to our Weather Link for links for historical, predicted, and accurate and up-to-date climatic and weather data for your area..
+Refer to Weather for links for historical, predicted, and accurate and up-to-date climatic and weather data for your area.